AFib and Swelling

 Effective treatment of swelling requires a multifaceted approach, so a comprehensive treatment plan must be developed.
 Work with your health care provider to develop a treatment plan that suits your needs.

 Take steps to reduce the likelihood of fluid building up.
-Medications and dietary strategies are key aspects of a plan to help you to manage edema effectively.
+Medication and dietary strategies are key aspects of a plan to help you to manage edema effectively.

 By working with your cardiologist and other members of your health care team, you will be able to reduce swelling, discomfort and the risk for complications that may result from edema.